kevinkamps/Registrar/README.md

         Token is used to provide a per-request ACL token -registry-consul-url string
-        Consul address (default "http://127.0.0.1:8500")
+        Consul address (default "http://127.0.0.1:8500") -version
+        Prints the version of the application and exits
 ```

 ## Running as Docker container